fredcons/vagrant-elasticsearch/README.md

 The [marvel](https://www.elastic.co/products/marvel), [bigdesk](http://bigdesk.org/) and [head](http://mobz.github.io/elasticsearch-head/) plugins are installed.
 VM provisioning is made with Ansible, with significant portions of code borrowed from [Traackr/ansible-elasticsearch](https://github.com/Traackr/ansible-elasticsearch).

+## Datasets

+This VM comes with two datasets :
+- crunchbase : a database of startups.
+See /etc/crunchbase for mapping and data.
+Run ~/scripts/load_crunchbase.sh to generate an index on http://localhost:9200/companies_db
+- reuters : the well-knwon reuters news dataset.
+See /etc/reuters for mapping and data.
+Run ~/scripts/load_reuters.sh to generate an index on http://localhost:9200/reuters

 ## Todo

 - install [es-reindex](https://github.com/geronime/es-reindex) or [elasticdump](https://github.com/taskrabbit/elasticsearch-dump/)